JoshPaulie/NanoEncoder/docs/commands/untag.md

 The `untag` command removes the ".optimized" suffix from your optimized video files.
 Best for after you removed originals with [purge](purge.md)

 {: .note }
-This operation cannot be (easily) undone.
+This operation would be tedious to undo.
 The files themselves are unchanged, only their names are modified.
 Reveresing would simply be a matter of renaming the files, adding them back in.

 ---
 Full help output: